hexadecimal233/awesome_stars/README.md

 *   [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
 It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
 Gin is designed for building REST APIs, web applications, and microservices.

-*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A nobuild content delivery network(CDN) for modern web development.
+*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A no-build JavaScript CDN for modern web development.

 *   [charmbracelet/crush](https://github.com/charmbracelet/crush) - The glamourous AI coding agent for your favourite terminal 💘